iLert/ilagent/README.md

 # ilagent

-The iLert Agent lets you easily integrate your system requirements with iLert.
+The iLert Agent 🦀 📦 is a program that lets you easily integrate your monitoring system with iLert.

 ## iLert agent